|

 "I was soaking wet," he said, with his mouth full,

-"so I dragged my equipment into the keep and went back out
+"so I dragged my equipment into the keep, and went back into

-into the ward to gather some firewood.
-When I got back inside,
+the ward to gather some firewood.
+When I got back inside, my stuff

-am not normally a nervous person, my lord.
-My work takes me into
+a nervous person, my lord.
+My work takes me into all sorts of

-all sorts of lonely and dangerous placesbut I suddenly felt
+lonely and dangerous places.
+But I suddenly felt fear.

-fear.
-Not because my things had gonethough that was
+Not because my things had gone, though that was disturbing enough.

 "That is exactly how I felt," whispered Eowyn.
 Legolas